 For example, forensic science examiner may have had an opinion about the guilt or innocence of a suspect before even beginning the examination.
 Whether intentional or not, it could lead to biased results.

 Dr. Kelley emphasizes that forensic scientists must be aware of potential bias before expressing opinions or decisions on the outcome of evidence analysis.

 Why Is Awareness of Bias, not Enough?

 “The good news is that awareness of biases in forensic science is probably at an all-time high.
 The bad news is that people don’t quite know what to do with this new awareness,” Murrie said.

 One concern from recent research is the “bias blind spot,” as cognitive psychologists call it.

 “People generally recognize that bias is a problem, but they only see it in others—not themselves,” Murrie said.

 Kelley explains that for those who do recognize their own biases, it’s hard to change on your own.

-“Introspecting and knowing about the bias and then just trying really hard not to be biased is not enough,” Kelley said.
+“Introspecting and knowing about the bias and then just trying hard not to be biased is not enough,” Kelley said.
 “We know from research that these biases often aren’t conscious and you can’t just scan yourself and check for them.
 Biases still creep into our decision making.”